 - Whether the buyer has a pre-qualification or pre-approval letter for financing.
 A letter from a reputable lender shows the buyer has taken steps to secure a mortgage and may be better qualified—and thus more likely to close the deal—than a buyer who doesn’t have such a letter.

 - Whether the buyer is asking for seller-paid closing costs or other concessions, as these can end up costing you, the sellers, money.

 If the buyer plans to obtain a mortgage, review the sales prices of recently sold homes that are comparable to yours.
 Will your home appraise with a high enough valuation to support the offered price?
 If the lender’s appraiser says your home isn’t worth that much, you might have to have to accept a lower price or put your home back on the market.

 Once you’ve reviewed all offers, it’s time to choose which of them to negotiate.
 Your goal is to improve the offers to get more of what you want, whether that’s a higher price, fewer seller concessions, a different closing date or more earnest money.
 You can counter one or more offers before you decide which to accept.

 The highest price might emerge as the best offer.
 But if it doesn’t include a mortgage pre-approval letter, has a closing date doesn’t fit your timeline, includes personal property you’re unwilling to sell, or contains other terms you don’t want to accept, you might choose a lower offer that better meets your needs.

-Maximizing your gain when you sell your home impacts your long-term financial security.
-Committing to follow these steps could mean a bigger payoff, and a better opportunity to increase your wealth.
+Maximizing your gain when you put your home on the market impacts your long-term financial security.
+Committing to follow these steps to selling your house could mean a bigger payoff, and a better opportunity to increase your wealth.

 Get an offer with a click of a button